-- (a) Not applicable. - (b) Not applicable.
+- (a) Not applicable.

+- (b) Not applicable.

-(c) The following table provides information about our repurchases of shares of our common stock during the fiscal quarter ended March 30, 2013.
+- (c) The following table provides information about our repurchases of shares of our common stock during the fiscal quarter ended June 29, 2013.
 During that period, we did not act in concert with any affiliate or any other person to acquire any of our common stock and, accordingly, we do not believe that purchases by any such affiliate or other person (if any) are reportable in the following table.
-For purposes of this table, we have divided the fiscal quarter into three periods of four weeks, four weeks, respectively, to coincide with our reporting periods during the first quarter of fiscal 2013.
+For purposes of this table, we have divided the fiscal quarter into three periods of four weeks, four weeks, and five weeks, respectively, to coincide with our reporting periods during the second quarter of fiscal 2013.